-

 Short Grain Brown Rice

-Soak washed rice in donabe for 60 minutes or more (longer in lower temperatures).
+Soak washed rice in donabe for 30-60 minutes (longer in lower temperatures).
 Use 300 to 330 ml water to 1-Gou rice.

 Cook donabe on medium to medium-high heat until it comes to a boil.
 Timing will depend on the quantity of rice being cooked (for instance, a 6-Gou donabe will take longer to cook than a 2-Gou donabe).
 Once desired cooking time is reached, you should see steam rising from the hole in the lid.
 This means you've reached boiling- now, reduce heat to low and cook for 20 more minutes.